Corporal punishment in the home: Forms of punishment

 The Committee on the Rights of the Child defines corporal punishment as "any punishment in which physical force is used and intended to cause some degree of pain or discomfort, however light".
 Paulo Sergio Pinheiro, reporting on a worldwide study on violence against children for the Secretary General of the United Nations, writes:

-According to the American Academy of Pediatrics, "Corporal punishment involves the application of some form of physical pain in response to undesirable behavior", and "ranges from slapping the hand of a child about to touch a hot stove to identifiable child abuse, such as beatings, scaldings and burnings.
+According to the American Academy of Pediatrics (AAP), "Corporal punishment involves the application of some form of physical pain in response to undesirable behavior", and "ranges from slapping the hand of a child about to touch a hot stove to identifiable child abuse, such as beatings, scaldings and burnings.
 Because of this range in the form and severity of punishment, its use as a discipline strategy is controversial".
 The term "corporal punishment" is often used interchangeably with "physical punishment" or "physical discipline".
 In the context of causing pain in order to punish, it is distinct from physically restraining a child to protect the child or another person from harm.

+It is also shown that the language one uses to describe this form of punishment can alleviate the weight or responsibility of the act.
+Using terms such as "spank" instead of swat, hit, slap, or beat tends to normalize the actions of corporal punishment.
+This language allows for the justification of these actions.